henryrobbins/dmtools/docs/tutorials/python.rst

 ======================

-This tutorial will walk through a short introduction to Python with emphasis on the neccessary basics for using dmtools and working with images.
-To get the most out of this tutorial, it is recommeneded to follow along by running all the code snippets yourself.
+This tutorial will walk through a short introduction to Python with emphasis on the necessary basics for using dmtools and working with images.
+To get the most out of this tutorial, it is recommended to follow along by running all the code snippets yourself.

 Python Scripts